Theme & Learning Community Housing

 Canyon

-In collaboration with on-campus partners Center Activities, OAR residents participate in a series of outdoor adventure trips throughout the year to establish community and build lasting friendships.
+In collaboration with on-campus partners Center Activities, Outdoor Adventure & Recreation (OAR) residents participate in a series of outdoor adventure trips throughout the year to establish community and build lasting friendships.
 Past adventure trips include: sea kayaking, rock climbing, river rafting, surfing and backpacking.
 The success of the OAR community is due to the students who participate and their passion for outdoor activities.

 Rainbow / Gender Inclusive